 Accommodations are defined as all adjustments, alterations, or modifications that allow a student with a documented disability or impairment to have equal access to college programs and activities.

 There are accessible parking spots in every parking lot on campus.
 To apply for an accessible parking sticker/medical decal, you must provide a doctor's letter and appropriate documentation to the Department of Public Safety.
 To receive more information, contact the Department of Public Safety at (781) 239-5555.

 A student may request an alternative chair or table in his/her classrooms to compensate for a temporary or permanent physical Disability.
-If the request is appropriate, the director of Disability Services will assume the responsibility of locating alternate chairs or tables and work with Facilities to deliver them to the student’s classrooms.
+If the request is appropriate, the director of the Learning Center will assume the responsibility of locating alternate chairs or tables and work with Facilities to deliver them to the student’s classrooms.

 Assistive Listening Devices